sventhijssen/memx/README.md

 # MemX: A Python Package for Digital In-Memory Computing on Nanoscale Memristor Crossbars

+The website with documentation can be found here: http://www.memx-library.org/

+## Update November 2, 2023
+The MemX website is online here: http://www.memx-library.org/.
+A preliminary installation guide, tutorial and documentation are provided.

 ## Update November 1, 2023
 Dear research community,